FriendsOfEpub/WillThatBeOverriden/ReadingSystems/Kindle/KDF-KFX/KindlePreviewer3.md

 More technical details about AZK [here](http://www.mobileread.com/forums/showpost.php?p=3097967&postcount=8) and [there](http://www.mobileread.com/forums/showpost.php?p=3100761&postcount=11).

 As a reminder, AZK is **not** the file Kindle for iOS uses, it is indeed converted to KCR (Kindle Cloud Reader) when you sideload it on your iDevice.
-[This process has been partly documented](https://github.com/FriendsOfEpub/WillThatBeOverriden/tree/master/ReadingSystems/Kindle/Kindle-iOS) and implies a lot of HTML + CSS sanitization.
+[Kindle Cloud Reader for iOS has been partly documented](https://github.com/FriendsOfEpub/WillThatBeOverriden/tree/master/ReadingSystems/Kindle/Kindle-iOS) and implies a lot of HTML + CSS sanitization.

 So, to sum things up, like AZK (and KCR), **KFX is a binary version of JSON** (JavaScript Object Notation).
 In other words, it is somehow likely the new Kindle renderer is sharing common traits with Kindle Cloud Reader, i.e. JavaScript built on top of jQuery and making use of webviews.
 That is still unclear though, so correct me if I’m wrong.